 Q5: What problems do we face from speeding vehicles?

 Answer: It may cause accidents.

 Q1: Do you ride a bicycle?
 If yes, where all do you go on it?

-Answer: Yes, I ride bicycle.
-I use bicycle for going to the market and playground.
+Answer: Yes, I ride a bicycle.
+I use the bicycle to go to the market and playground.

 Q2: How do you come to school?

 Q3: How do your family members go to work from home?

 Answer: My father goes by car, and my mother goes by scooter.

 Q4: What problems can we have from smoke coming out of vehicles?